CSB5/OPERA-MS/README.md

 perl OPERA-MS.pl install-db
 ```
 The database contains a representative genome of the 23,000 bacteria species from [GTDB](https://gtdb.ecogenomic.org/) and requires 35Gb of free disc space.
-Alternativelly a custom database can be generated the using the [**OPERA-MS-UTILS opera-db**](https://github.com/CSB5/OPERA-MS/wiki/Utilities#opera-ms-db) command.
+Alternativelly, a custom database can be generated the using the [**OPERA-MS-UTILS opera-db**](https://github.com/CSB5/OPERA-MS/wiki/Utilities#opera-ms-db) command.

 # Usage